Cooking with French Tarragon

 Here are some of my favorite recipes with French Tarragon, plus a few French Tarragon ideas from my blogging friends.

 When someone wonders if they like the flavor of French Tarragon, I ask them if they like Green Goddess Salad Dressing.
 I think that’s one of the first things I tasted that had this flavor (although at the time I didn’t know it was the French Tarragon flavor that made me love this dressing so much!)

 Grilled Chicken with Tarragon Mustard Marinade might be a good one to try if you’ve never cooked with French Tarragon before, because the tarragon flavor is more subtle here.

-I love French Tarragon with shrimp, and I really enjoyed the flavors in this Tarragon Shrimp Salad with Celery, Green Onions, and Celery Seed.
+I love French Tarragon with shrimp, and I really enjoyed the flavors in this Tarragon Shrimp Salad.

 This lovely recipe for Sauteed Chicken Breasts with Tarragon-Mustard Pan Sauce is so good I would happily make it for dinner guests!

 French Tarragon, Mustard, and Egg was a perfect flavor combination in these Tarragon-Mustard Deviled Eggs!